Vita

 In my first year, I was a Visiting Lecturer in the fall and Visiting Assistant Professor in the spring semester, subsequently hired as Assistant Professor in 2004.
 In this period, I brought to life and nourished the GACL workshop series, which by now is a student-oriented workshop where my under- and post-graduate students present their work in a relaxed atmosphere with some famours colleagues from abroad if I manage to attract them.
 I also organized the by now infamous InterPhases conference ("definitely the biggest conference on Phase Theory and Interfaces ever held, which brought together some 200 linguists in Nicosia to exchange ideas on various issues regarding these topics"; see here), with several invited speakers (Richard Kayne, Howard Lasnik, and Gereon Müller) and Noam Chomsky for the keynote address, who also received an honorary doctorate from UCY at the occasion.

 I was awarded tenure at UCY in November 2009 and am currently Associate Professor in the Department of English Studies.
-My UCY staff profile gets updated even less frequently than the current site… As of 6 May 2010, I'm serving the Department as Chair (= Head of Department), and a week later was elected into the University of Cyprus Senate.
+My UCY staff profile gets updated even less frequently than the current site… From 6 May 2010, I started serving the Department as Chair (= Head of Department), and a week later was elected into the University of Cyprus Senate.